perladvent/perldotcom/content/article/_pub_2012_12_consuming-restful-services-with-perl.md

 operations, because it does.
 Behind the scenes, who knows what TGC does with this information?
 (I do, but that's because I wrote it.)
-It doesn't matter to the API, because all of those details are hidden behind a good API. *Good APIs expose only the necessary details*âin this case, the relationships between folders and files and between designers and games.
+It doesn't matter to the API, because all of those details are hidden behind a good API. *Good APIs expose only the necessary details*—in this case, the relationships between folders and files and between designers and games.

 You can also see that the API is as stateless as possible, where the